hamzazahidulislam/ftp-powershell-explorer-script/README.md

 ### that is Default Network IP change every time

 ### but my script get the changes ip every time when i run the script

+# How to use it

+### open windows terminal and run this

+### some dependencies required before doing this. that is please make sure you run your ftp server on your Network Gateway that can get access your ftp server

+1. Download Project From This url : `https://github.com/hamzazahidulislam/ftp-powershell-explorer-script`
+2. Go To Project Directory `cd ftp-powershell-explorer-script`
+3. Finally Run The Project `.\script.ps1`